 Fortunately, a vaccine against the flu can prevent the misery of the flu.
 In addition, vaccines against influenza save lives by preventing flu-related complications that can be fatal such as pneumonia, encephalitis (brain infection), and severe dehydration.
+Even in a year, like this one, when the flu vaccine is not well matched to the currently circulating strains, its still worth getting the vaccine.

-Be sure to read our article on ways to prevent colds and flu and our thoughts on over the counter cold medicines.
-Now excuse us while we go out to buy really yummy smelling hand soap to entice our kids to wash germs off their hands.
+Be sure to read our guest article on ways to prevent colds and flu and our thoughts on over the counter cold medicines.
+Now excuse us while we go out to buy yummy-smelling hand soap to entice our kids to wash germs off their hands.
 After that you'll find us cooking up a pot of good old-fashioned chicken soup, just in case...

-Julie Kardos, MD and Naline Lai, MD revised from a Sept 2009 post
+Julie Kardos, MD and Naline Lai, MD revised from our Sept 2009 post

-©2014 Two Peds in a Pod®
+©2015 Two Peds in a Pod®